jonathancaleb/Dock/README.md

 # 🚢 Dock

-**Dock** is an ambitious attempt at recreating the cloud-hosting experience of platforms like Vercel, but with full control on your own VPS!
+**Dock** is a personal project aimed at learning how cloud platforms work, inspired by tools like Tsuru and PaaSTa.
+It is an ambitious attempt at recreating the cloud-hosting experience of platforms like Vercel, but with full control on your own VPS!
 Easily deploy, scale, and manage your web applications without compromising on flexibility. 🌐🚀

 ---